Having a blog is such an everyday occurrence now, that everyone seems to have one… Or wants to start one.

 A popular free tool, you can find with Google.

 If you found this post, then I presume you either already have a blog, or are thinking about starting one.

 Ideally, you already have a passion or interest in mind that you’d like your blog to be about – this will be your niche.

-Sticking to a narrow niche can certainly help you get noticed sooner.
+Sticking to a narrow niche could help you get noticed sooner.

 Blogging in order to make money is not a quick, nor an easy road and if you’re not targeting a very particular audience, you can easily get lost.

 Some useful posts regarding choosing a niche:

 You will need to write a LOT of content; so it helps if you’re interested in the topic you’re writing so much about.